 Other Recipes I Think You'll Like

-If you make this southwest quinoa salad, please let me know what you think!
-Leave a comment and a star rating below and/or share a photo on Instagram and mention @CleanPlateMama.
+If you make this recipe, please let me know what you think!
+I would so appreciate you leaving a star rating and/or comment below.
+And don't forget to share a photo on Instagram or Facebook and mention @CleanPlateMama!

-Southwest Quinoa Salad
+Zesty Southwest Quinoa Salad (with avocado)

 Ingredients for the Salad